 For me, breakfast is the least appetizing meal on a plane.
 Maybe the cabin altitude affects the taste of this meal more than others.
-Whatever it is, breakfast usually suck.
-And the AeroMexico breakfast were worse than most.
+Whatever it is, breakfast usually sucks.
+And the AeroMexico breakfasts were worse than most.
 They tasted like something that might come from a microwave at a 7-11 convenience store.

 One flight from LIM to MEX had a breakfast option that was not on a menu that I saw.
 The FA mentioned it when taking the breakfast order.

 Only one of the eight flights included lunch or dinner.
 That was from MEX to ORD.
 No menu was provided.
 As with all of the other meals, dinner was served on a tray all at one time.

 The main course was grilled chicken, mashed potatoes and green beans.

 Dinner was also pretty good, at least compared to the breakfast offerings.